 Cheap Day Return

 For those of you who have the MoFi, here’s a little “challenge.”
-I’m not sure if that’s really the right word.
-It’s actually more of a test, truth be told.
-But I’m guessing most people don’t like being tested by their record dealers so we’ll call it a “challenge”.
+That may not really be the right word.
+Truth be told, it’s actually more of a test, but I’m guessing most people don’t like being tested by their record dealers, so let’s stick with “challenge” for the time being.

-Play Mother Goose.
-If you don’t find anything seriously objectionable about the sound, if you don’t find the kind of MoFi Equalization Anomalies I decry at every turn, then something is very very wrong.
-In my humble opinion.
+Play this song and listen to it critically.
+If you don’t find anything seriously objectionable about the sound, if you don’t find the kind of MoFi EQ we decry at every turn, then something, somewhere, is very, very wrong.
+This song is a mess, and on an accurate, resolving stereo system, it should sound like a mess.

 Up to Me